rwth-i6/returnn_common/nn/Conventions.md

 but the sequence-level interface should be simple, i.e. not covering search.
 Search would be done by the caller, using the step-wise interface.

+**TODO** This still does not cover all relevant cases.
+E.g. for transducer, the case of full-sum training...